When content marketing was gaining steam, there were really only a few techniques you could leverage.

 4. Brand Storytelling

 In the neuroscience field, researchers have proven that storytelling is the best way to capture people's attention, bake information into their memories, and resonate emotionally with them.
 The human brain is programmed to crave, seek out, and respond to well-crafted narrative -- that'll never change.

-So just like your favorite Netflix show, crafting shows can entice your viewers to watch entire seasons of your series, subscribe to your updates, and get more excited for your show's newest season than they currently are for the third season of Stranger Things.
+So just like your favorite Netflix show, you can craft a series on YouTube to entice your viewers subscribe to your updates.
+This can get your audience more excited for your show's newest season than they currently are for the latest season of Stranger Things.

-Before you green light another slew of listicles, how-to posts, and ultimate guides, remember how powerful storytelling is and consider crafting a show chock-full of conflict, surprise, and emotion that also ties to a unique angle and is told in an episodic fashion.
+Before you green light another slew of listicles, how-to posts, and ultimate guides, remember how powerful storytelling is and consider crafting a YouTube series, podcast, or social media hashtag chock-full of conflict, surprise, and emotion that your viewers will relate to your brand.

 To help Google recognize your content as a trusted authority on marketing, sales, and customer service topics, consider implementing the pillar-cluster model on your blog.

-By creating a single pillar page that provides a high-level overview of a topic and hyperlinks to cluster pages that delve into the topic's subtopics, you can signal to Google that your pillar page is an authority on the topic.
+By creating a single pillar page (an ultimate guide, for instance) that provides a high-level overview of a topic and hyperlinks to cluster pages (subtopic blog posts) that delve into the topic's subtopics, you can signal to Google that your pillar page is an authority on the topic.